Schmed/teamwork/README.md

 working individually or in small groups developing skills, and interacting with and supporting other team members socially.

+We developed this system to support our high school Ultimate team, Air Traffic Control in 2020, partly to address the fact that in-person practices posed too great a risk for COVID-19 transmission.
+However, we hope it has great potential as a permanent part of our program, to help us address some of our team goals that have so far proved fairly elusive.

+It's based on an idea our former captain, Jenna Krugler, brought to us from her college Ultimate team, the UC Berkeley Pie Queens.
+They use a similar system called "Workout Wars", employing a custom web development stack.

 # Record Teamwork form
 Our team has a Google form players use to record Teamwork.
 A form submission automatically adds a row to the Teamwork sheet.
 Afterward, the onFormSubmit()